 Perhaps your baby needs a feeding evaluation, or you need a dietitian to evaluate your feeding approach including the feeding schedule, food offerings and feeding interactions.

+Feeding your baby should be a positive, learning experience.
 For more resources and support in this area, check out the following materials:

 Try New Food Workbook is a very helpful resource for parents who may be entering into the picky eating phase.
 It’s also a great way to learn how to prevent picky eating!